kareman/nottoobadsoftware.com/_posts/2011-01-20-the-ultimate-word-processor.markdown

 # Update:

-A more thorough introduction to this still-hypothetical application can be found [here](/textsmith/).
+Here is [a more thorough introduction](/textsmith/) to this still-hypothetical application.